browne0/projectTemplate/README.md

-# projectTemplate
+# A Solid Web Development Project Template

-The project template I use everytime I am learning something new.
+This is the project template I use everytime I am learning something new, or working on a project.
+Speeds up my workflow by a ton, and proofchecks everything I do!

 # File Structure